AURORA BIENNIAL 2026: MEET THE CURATORS

 Click here for more information

-Throughout Art Quest events, AURORA will host community gatherings in partnership with local organizations: Julian T. Saldivar Elementary School, Gallery 86, Los Primos, and African American Museum of Dallas.
-Participants are invited to network and learn more about key community organizations, businesses, and public spaces.
-The artwork prize will also be on public view at each event and the artist will be present.
+Throughout Art Quest events, AURORA hosted community gatherings in partnership with local organizations: Julian T. Saldivar Elementary School, Gallery 86, Los Primos, and African American Museum of Dallas.
+Participants joined to network and learn more about key community organizations, businesses, and public spaces.
+At each event, the artwork prize was on public view and the artist was present.

 3D PRINTING WORKSHOP